Which of the following membrane activities requires energy from A... | Channels for Pearson+

 1

-Understand that the cell membrane regulates the movement of substances in and out of the cell, and different processes are involved in this regulation.
+Understand the concept of membrane transport: Membrane transport can be passive or active.
+Passive transport does not require energy, while active transport does.

-Identify that osmosis, simple diffusion, and facilitated diffusion are passive transport processes, meaning they do not require energy input from ATP.
-They rely on the concentration gradient to move substances across the membrane.
+Identify the types of passive transport: Simple diffusion, osmosis, and facilitated diffusion are all passive transport processes.
+They rely on the concentration gradient and do not require energy from ATP.

-Recognize that active transport is a process that moves substances against their concentration gradient, from an area of lower concentration to an area of higher concentration.
+Define active transport: Active transport is the movement of molecules across a cell membrane from a region of lower concentration to a region of higher concentration, against the concentration gradient.
+This process requires energy, usually in the form of ATP.

-Active transport requires energy because it is moving substances against the natural flow, which is why it uses ATP (adenosine triphosphate) as an energy source.
+Recognize the role of ATP in active transport: ATP provides the energy needed to change the shape of transport proteins in the membrane, allowing them to move substances against their concentration gradient.

-Conclude that among the given options, active transport is the membrane activity that requires energy from ATP hydrolysis, as it involves the use of energy to move substances against their concentration gradient.
+Conclude that among the given options, active transport is the only process that requires energy from ATP, as it moves substances against their concentration gradient.

 Watch next